 A member of the Southfield Fire and Police Retirement System who has satisfied the minimum requirements for a normal service retirement under the FPRS.
 This eligibility is currently 20 years of service.
-The DROP is closed to Police Patrol hired after June 16, 2014.
+The DROP is closed to Police Command hired or promoted after March 1, 2014.
+However, if a promoted Command member was a Patrol member hired prior to June 16, 2014, they retain the ability to DROP.
+In addition, if a Patrol member is promoted while in the DROP, the member may remain in the DROP.